LOADING ...

 In Australia in the 19th century, large swathes of outback land

-is riding on his horse.
+is on his thoroughbred horse.

 them in because the swagman has stolen a sheep from the property.